terraform-linters/setup-tflint/README.md

 Default: `${{ github.token }}`

+To disable authentication, set this value to an empty string (`""`).
+GitHub Enterprise Server tokens will not be accepted by `github.com`.
+GHES users must either:

+* Disable authentication
+* Provide an API token issued from `github.com`
+  * [Apps](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps) are the preferred way to authenticate on behalf of an organization

 ### `tflint_wrapper`

 Installs a wrapper script to wrap subsequent calls to `tflint` and expose `stdout`, `stderr`, and `exitcode` outputs.